NUSComputingDev/feedback-website/README.md

 3. Open a browser and visit `localhost:8080/index.html` and you should see the app loaded up.

 > **Note:** If you check the developer panel, it should have the message `"App loaded."` printed to console.

+## Credits
+This feedback website was written by [Rishabh Anand](http://rish-16.github.io), the _IT Secretary_ for the 24th Computing Club Management Committee.
+All rights reserved.